top of page

 President

 Alisha is a Ph.D. student in the Psychological Science program at UBC Okanagan, supervised by Dr. Sarah Kraeutner.
 Her research in neuropsychology explores how we learn through non-physical practice by identifying brain regions active during performance.
 She earned a B.Sc. in Microbiology and Psychology and later completed her M.A. in Psychological Science, both at UBCO.
 Her passion for medical and psychological research was shaped by her family’s medical diagnoses.
-Outside academia, Alisha enjoys adventures with her French bulldog, Bosley, listening to music, and spending time with friends.
+Outside academia, Alisha enjoys adventures with her Frenchie (his name is Bosley), listening to music, and spending time with friends.

 As PGSA President, Alisha oversees operations, promotes collaboration, and helps co-host events for graduate and undergraduate students.
 She manages tasks, supports resource development and community outreach, and ensures strong communication between students and faculty.
 Her goal is to enrich the student experience at UBCO.

-Kirthana’s role at the PGSA is to ensure that adequate funding is available, and appropriately utilised for the various initiatives/events/workshops held throughout the year.
-In collaboration with the executive team, Kirthana helps conceptualise and organise different events, and facilitating workshops and panel discussions for undergraduate students.
-Ultimately, the PGSA’s goal is to offer concise, well-articulated, and relevant information to undergraduate students about the discipline of psychology, applying, getting into, and managing grad school, as well as various avenues of employment after school.
+As PGSA VP of Finance, Emily’s role is to ensure that adequate funding is available, and appropriately utilised for the various initiatives/events/workshops held throughout the year.
+In collaboration with the executive team, Emily helps conceptualise and organise different events, and facilitates workshops and panel discussions for undergraduate students.
+This work contributes to PGSA’s goals of offering concise, relevant information to undergraduate students with an interest in the discipline of psychology, applying, getting into, and managing grad school, as well as various avenues of employment after school.

 bottom of page